Neurrone/public-knowledge-base/data/notes/x3o816uhoqu2s5kolskc4h6.md

 However, most binary search problems are more complex.
 For example, finding the smallest number greater than or equal to the target.
 This requires a [more flexible template](https://leetcode.com/discuss/post/786126/python-powerful-ultimate-binary-search-t-rwv8/).

 Precondition: there is a predicate function `p` that satisfies a monotonic condition; the search space can be divided into two regions such that for all elements in one region, it returns false and for all elements in the other region, it returns true.

-Output: the minimum or first element that satisfies the predicate
+Outcome: the index of the minimum element that satisfies the predicate

 ```python
 def lower_bound_binary_search(array) -> int: